Kurt Vonnegut: Personal life

 Vonnegut married his first wife, Jane Marie Cox, in 1945.
 She later embraced Christianity, which was contrary to Vonnegut's atheistic beliefs.
 After five of their six children had left home, Vonnegut said that the two were forced to find "other sorts of seemingly important work to do".
 The couple battled over their differing beliefs until Vonnegut moved from their Cape Cod home to New York in 1971.
 Vonnegut called the disagreements "painful" and said that the resulting split was a "terrible, unavoidable accident that we were ill-equipped to understand".
 The couple divorced but remained friends until Jane's death in late 1986.

 Beyond his failed marriage, Vonnegut was deeply affected when his son Mark suffered a mental breakdown in 1972, which exacerbated Vonnegut's chronic depression and led him to take Ritalin.
 When he stopped taking the drug in the mid-1970s, he began to see a psychologist weekly.

 In 1979, Vonnegut married Jill Krementz, a photographer whom he met while she was working on a series about writers in the early 1970s.
 With Jill, he adopted a daughter, Lily, when the baby was three days old.
 They remained married until his death.

+Despite troubles in his personal life, Vonnegut maintained an active social presence in New York, as well as close friendships with several literary figures, including fellow Indianapolis native Dan Wakefield, Knox Burger, Norman Mailer, and Sidney Offit, whom Vonnegut described as his "best friend."
+After Vonnegut's death, Offit edited the Library of America's collection of Vonnegut's novels and short stories and contributed the foreword to a posthumous collection of short stories, Look at the Birdie.